 To STOP the engine, pinch and hold the carburetor's fuel line while running at idle speed.
 DO NOT shut off the engine by placing you finger over the exhaust pipe.
-Another way is to push a piece of wood (or plastic handle of a tool) firmly against the flywheel.
+Another way is to push a piece of wood (or plastic handle of a tool) firmly against the flywheel underneath the vehicle.

-- Step 2 Turn on your radio system and attach a glow starter to the glow plug. - Step 3 Start the engine with your pull starter.
+Turn on your radio system and attach a glow starter to the glow plug.

+Start the engine with your ProStart Starting Pistol.